YaelSegal/DDKtor/README.md

 CNN_DDK is a software package for automatic measurement of voice onset time (VOT) and vowels.
 We propose a neural-based architecture composed of CNN as fearues selector and a recurrent neural network(RNN) for classification.
 CNN_DDK can handle VOT that appears in a middle of a word and short vowels from ddk task.

-This is a beta version of MCNN_DDK.
+This is a beta version of CNN_DDK.
 Any reports of bugs, comments on how to improve the software or documentation, or questions are greatly appreciated, and should be sent to the authors at the addresses given above.

 ## Installation instructions